“To Have a Friend, You Must Be a Friend”

 Kim

 P.S.
-The picture for this Blog shows my Sister and I adoring our Grandma-Friend.
+The picture for this Blog shows my Grandma-Friend and I.